rht-labs/tech-exercise/docs/1-the-manual-menace/5-this-is-gitops.md

 2. On the `Environment` tab, add a new variable.
 For example, click `➕ Add more` and on the text box put in something new or random for example `BISCUITS` with a value of `jaffa-cakes`.
 Hit save!
 ![jenkins-new-var](./images/jenkins-new-var.png)

-If you wait a few seconds (or if like me you're lazy you could refresh the page) you'll say to yourself *WHERE IS THE BISCUITS VARIABLE GONE*!?!😱😱😱
+If you wait a few seconds (or if like me you're lazy, you could refresh the page) you'll say to yourself *WHERE IS THE BISCUITS VARIABLE GONE*!?!😱😱😱

 That's right, they've been over written by ArgoCD who's taken the configuration in git and applied it on top.
 The `BISCUITS` variable was **not** in git so it was removed.
 If we want to persist the variable, we can of course add it to out git repo!